Ma Chih-Yuan (crater)

 Ma Chih-Yuan is a crater on Mercury.
 Its name was adopted by the International Astronomical Union (IAU) in 1976.
 Ma Chih-Yuan is named for the Chinese playwright Ma Zhiyuan, who lived in the 13th century CE.

-Ma Chih-Yuan is one of many peak ring basins on Mercury.
+Ma Chih-Yuan is one of 110 peak ring basins on Mercury.
 It is ancient and highly eroded, unlike Raditladi, for example.

 To the east of Ma Chih-Yuan is Rabelais crater.
 To the northeast is Coleridge crater, and to the southwest is Sei crater.